-Associate of Science in Physical Therapist Assistant - Not for Transfer (AS)
+Associate of Science in Physical Therapist Assistant (AS)

 This degree prepares students for entry-level employment and/or potential further study in the field of Physical Therapist Assistant through the study of kinesiology, principles of patient management, modalities, pathophysiology, orthopedic management and clinical education.
 Students will acquire skills in the scope of a physical therapist assistant.
 This degree allows graduates to take the national PTA license examination.